-Professor: Anita Erdős Forrester
+Instructor: Professor Anita Erdős Forrester

-Office hours: Office hours via Zoom are held on: Mondays at 12:30 - me to respond to your emails as efficiently as possible please adhere to the following instructions: (1) Include the course name and number in your subject line.
+Office hours: Office hours via Zoom are held on Mondays from11:00 - 12:00, and by appointment Email: You can reach me at anita.forrester@hunter.cuny.edu only - In order for me to respond to your emails as efficiently as possible please adhere to the following instructions: (1) Include the course name and number in your subject line.
 (2) Include your entire name as it appears in CUNYfirst in your email (3) Email me from your @myhunter account.
 I try to answer all emails within 24 hours.
 Allow for a 48 hour delay on the weekends.
 Please be sure to write a complete email, including a salutation and a signature.